Self-contained Breathing Apparatus (SCBA) Market

 U.S.

-In the U.S., the industry is likely to grow at a CAGR of 1.6% during the forecast period of 2025-2035.
+In the United States, the industry is expected to grow at a compound annual growth rate (CAGR) of 1.6% during the forecast period from 2025 to 2035.
 Growth in the U.S. is largely driven by strong occupational safety enforcement from OSHA and well-funded fire departments that are actively modernizing equipment.

-Major metropolitan areas such as New York City, Los Angeles, and Chicago have already initiated procurement cycles to replace aging SCBA fleets with advanced models featuring integrated biometric sensors and thermal-resistant masks.
+Major metropolitan areas, such as New York City, Los Angeles, and Chicago, have already initiated procurement cycles to replace their aging SCBA fleets with advanced models featuring integrated biometric sensors and thermal-resistant masks.
 These smart systems are helping improve both worker safety and real-time situational control.

-In addition to public emergency services, private sectors like oil & gas, construction, and mining are gradually upgrading their safety protocols in line with NIOSH regulations.
+In addition to public emergency services, private sectors such as oil and gas, construction, and mining are gradually upgrading their safety protocols in line with NIOSH regulations.
 Domestic manufacturers benefit from a clear regulatory pathway and substantial state-level funding, especially in wildfire-prone regions such as California and Oregon.
-Innovations in AI-enabled diagnostics and predictive maintenance are also attracting attention, positioning the U.S. as a leader in smart SCBA deployment .
+Innovations in AI-enabled diagnostics and predictive maintenance are also drawing attention, positioning the U.S. as a leader in smart SCBA deployment.

 UK